MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 > [!NOTE]
 > This section describes why the workflow from [Try changing html from the Elements panel](#try-changing-html-from-the-elements-panel) does not work.
 You should skip this section if you do not care why.

-*   The tree of nodes that are displayed on the **Elements** tool represents the [DOM][MDNWebAPIsDOM] of the page.
+*   The tree of nodes that are displayed on the **Elements** tool represents the [DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) of the page.
 *   To display a page, a browser fetches html over the network, parses the html, and then converts it into a tree of DOM nodes.
 *   If the page has any JavaScript, that JavaScript may add, delete, or change DOM nodes.
-CSS may change the DOM, too, using the [`content`][MDNCSSContent] property.
+CSS may change the DOM, too, using the [`content`](https://developer.mozilla.org/docs/Web/CSS/content) property.
 *   The browser eventually uses the DOM to determine what content it should present to browser users.
 *   Therefore, the final state of the webpage displayed for users may be very different from the html that the browser fetched.
 *   This makes it difficult for DevTools to resolve where a change made in the **Elements** tool should be saved, because the DOM is affected by HTML, JavaScript, and CSS.